linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 Linux provides several built-in commands for analyzing and cleaning up your system's disk space.
 This guide shows you how to use those commands to get a closer look at your disk usage and start freeing up space.

-## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-1. This guide uses `sudo` wherever possible.
-Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

-{{< note >}}
-The steps in this guide are written for a non-root user.
-Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
-{{< /note >}}

 ## How Do I Check Disk Space on Linux?

-Linux systems have two commands readily available for checking on your disk space.
-These give you everything from a high-level view of your whole system's available disk space to the disk usage within particular directories.
+Linux systems have two commands readily available for checking your disk space.
+These commands provide a high-level view of your whole system's available disk space and the disk usage within particular directories.

 ### How to Check Linux Disk Space with the df Command

-Use the `df` command to get a look at your system's available disk space for each drive.
+Use the `df` command to view your system's available disk space for each drive.

     sudo df